LexaCoronos/Java-Labs/README.md

 # Java-Labs
-My labs for Java language programming of 4 course
+My labs work for Java language programming of 4 course